doofdoofsf/plotTimeSeries/README.md

 ## Testing

-You will find some test data in the test directory
+There is a test directory

+    test/test_data - a directory with some test csv files in it test/output    - a directory that the test script dumps images into run_test       - a bash script that calls plot_timeseries to generate a few graphs

+    $ cd test
+    $ ./run_test
+    $ ls output/*.png